That’s just the way I am!

 Everyone has some behaviour pattern that they assume is due to them ‘just being the way they are’.
 And this isn’t that far from the truth actually.
 You view your own behaviour in a certain way that is in line with your convictions and interpretations.
 This gives you clarity and peace of mind in your life.
 After all, you and everyone else will have to accept that you just can’t change the way you do things.
 So there’s no point in wasting any energy trying to.
 And by saying ‘That’s just the way I am!’, you’re making this explicit.
 The disadvantage of saying this out loud is that you justify your own behaviour, and the pattern you are in gets even more firmly anchored.
 If you always do what you’ve always done, you’ll always get what you always got.
 But the question is: is this effective?
-Watch this video to see what this attitude can lead to.

 These behaviour patterns are typically formed during childhood (but you also continue to develop new patterns as an adult).
 These are the years in which you find yourself defining general laws that become quite rigid, such as ‘I’m attractive, ugly, stupid, smart, …’ or ‘People will like me if I keep my opinions to myself.’
 And these beliefs determine your behaviour.
 These patterns can easily develop in your youth because as a child you tend to think in black or white, without too many shades in between: ‘Eva is never nice to me’ or ‘You always disagree with me.’
 The more often you expressed these convictions in your youth, and allowed them to influence your behaviour, the stronger they will determine your behaviour as an adult.

 If you really want to alter an ineffective pattern, then there’s a vicious circle you’ll have to break through.
 This is the circle of experiences, interpretations, decisions, behaviours, responses, and then experiences, interpretations, etc. again.
 Let’s take a closer look at the steps involved in this circle.